 Sitting on Kruthiakka’s lap & giving a weird expression is my sister Drushya.
 The boy who looks like he’s trying to free himself from Sukruth’s hold is Hithyshi’s brother Sharu.

 For many years it was just the 5 of us, before Hithyshi’s brother, my sister & our Uncle’s son completed the whole grandchildren brood.
-The adventures that we 5 cousins had, couldn’t be completed in just 1 blog post.
+The adventures that us 5 cousins had, couldn’t be completed in just 1 blog post.
 So in the series ‘Summers in Madikeri‘, I would be chronicling many adventures or interesting happenings during our Summer holidays at our Granny’s place.
 Hope you guys enjoy reading them as much as I am having in walking down memory lane & collecting these stories.